Drug information

 How should sulfadiazine be stored?

 • Store sulfadiazine tablets at room temperature, 68°F to 77°F (20°C to 25°C).
-Protect sulfadiazine tablets from light.
+Protect sulfadiazine tablets from light and moisture.

 • Keep sulfadiazine in the container that it came in and keep the container tightly closed.